nickknw/nickknowlson.com/_posts/2011-12-30-transposing-a-matrix-in-io.markdown

 dismay, I later found that [this isn't a new approach](http://en.wikipedia.org/wiki/Transpose#Implementation_of_matrix_transposition_on_computers) to solving this problem.

-My implementation in Io still has something going for it, however.
+However, my implementation in Io still has something going for it.
 Because of Io's extreme malleability, I can write my `transpose` method such that calling it permanently swaps the argument order in the `get` and `set` methods of that individual matrix object.
 In most other languages
 <a href="#footnote-1" id="footnote-1-link" class="super">[1]</a>
 , writing
 this kind of fake transpose would require keeping track of state with if statements to check if a given matrix is currently 'transposed' or not.
-Which is, conceptually, nonsense.
-Transposing is something you *do to* matrices, not a *property* of them.
+This is, conceptually, nonsense: transposing is something you *do to* matrices, not a *property* of them.

 Io lets you write this in a way that is fun, short, and elegant.